Choose another writer in this calendar:

 German post-Kantian philosopher, who considered true philosophy as art, and accessible to only a few capable minds.
 Schopenhauer believed that Kant's most important insight was that human knowledge depends not only on what the reality is but also on what our bodies – senses, nervous system, brains – can contemplate.
 One can immediately know the thing-in-itself through the experience of an inner reality within one's own body.
 Schopenhauer's chief work is Die Welt als Wille und Vorstellung (1818, The World as Will and Representation).
 The Austrian-British philosopher Karl Popper once observed that there were more "good ideas" in Schopenhauer than in any other philosopher except Plato.

-Arthur Schopenhauer was born in Danzig (now Gdansk), a son of a rich
+Arthur Schopenhauer was born in Danzig (now Gdansk), a son of

 merchant, Heinrich Floris Schopenhauer, who was married to Johanna